Gregcrooks75/Lie-Detector-Test/README.md

-# Dissertation-Code
+This project explores the use of Convolutional Neural Networks (CNN) for detecting concealed information ("lying") in the realm of computational psychology.
+The research compared a linear (Logistic Regression) and non-linear (CNN) machine learning model using data from Wiese et al (2021).
+The data represented neuronal activity of participants exposed to familiar or unfamiliar faces, with their truthful or untruthful responses recorded.

-## Summary
+The Python-based analysis involved data cleaning, downsampling, pre-processing using a standard scaler, creating train-test subsets, and defining target outputs: 0 for truthful unfamiliarity, 1 for untruthful responses, and 2 for truthful familiarity.

-This code stems from my dissertation report.
-The goal was to study the use of Convolutional Neural Networks (CNN) as a classifier to detect concealed information (“lying”).
-The concept or Neural Network constitutes a state of the art tool, which holds interesting prospects in the field of computational psychology.
-As such, my project sought to fill in the gap in contemporary research by comparing a linear (Logistic Regression) to non-linear (CNN) Machine Learning models.
-To do so, I extracted data from Wiese et al (2021), which showed neuronal activity of 19 participants after being shown familiar or unfamiliar faces over 25 to 40 trials; each lasting 1 second.
-In the experiment, participants were either truthful or untruthful about their familiarity or unfamiliarity.
-To perform my analysis, I used Python.
-Firstly, I cleaned our data by downsampling our dataset, then pre-processed our data by using a standard scaler, creating train-test subsets and establishing target outputs: 0 for truthful unfamiliarity (Unfamiliar), 1 for untruthful familiarity or unfamiliarity (Lying), 2 for truthful familiarity (True).
-Subsequently, I predicted on my testing sets using Logistic Regression models and 4 different CNN architectures, then used confusion matrices and accuracy scores as metrics.
-As a result, I found that all CNN architectures have a better accuracy prediction on our data but that issues of arbitrary imbalance between predictions were arising at the 50-55% mark.
-Conclusively, it would be relevant to test other Machine Learning models or gather additional data for prospective research in order to amend this issue.
+Predictions were made using Logistic Regression and four different CNN architectures, assessed through confusion matrices and accuracy scores.
+Results revealed higher prediction accuracy for all CNN architectures, though with a noted imbalance in predictions at the 50-55% mark.
+Future work could involve testing other machine learning models or incorporating additional data to address these issues.